vllm-metal vs mlx_lm: Contiguous vs Paged Varlen KV Cache

 vllm-metal 16 100/100 736 73.8 80.4

 SiliconBench is our benchmark harness for local LLM inference engines on Apple Silicon.
-It sends 100 prompts at concurrency 1, 8, and 16 against each engine’s OpenAI-compatible API.
-The chat split is single-turn; the agent split is multi-turn material averaging ~4K input tokens per prompt.
+It sends 100 prompts to each engine’s OpenAI-compatible API at three concurrency levels: c=1, 8, and 16, where c is the number of in-flight requests.
+The chat split is single-turn; the agent split is multi-turn material.

 At c=1 mlx_lm is faster on both splits.
 By c=8 the data structure pays off: vllm-metal scales while mlx_lm flattens on chat and collapses on agent.